kylejcharlton/FIngerprintCapture/README.md

 This program is designed to be simple and allow anyone to scan a fingerprint to a PNG using a DigitalPersona U.are.U 4000B or U.are.U 4500 fingerprint scanner.

 # Disclamer
 I am in no way responsible for the use of this program.
 Please follow best practices in keeping private information secure.
 This software is provided *free of charge* with no warranty provided whatsoever.
+This project is licensed under the GNU General Public License v3.0.

 # Requirements
 - DigitalPersona One Touch RTE installed; for Windows, see [here](https://github.com/iamonuwa/Digital-Persona-SDK)